tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 3. During the handshake, messages are implicitly acknowledged by other handshake messages.
 Some handshake messages, such as the NewSessionTicket message, do not result in any direct response that would allow the sender to detect loss.
-   DTLS adds an acknowledgment message to enable better loss recovery.
+   DTLS adds an acknowledgement message to enable better loss recovery.

 4. Handshake messages are potentially larger than can be contained in a single datagram.
 DTLS adds fields to handshake messages to support fragmentation and reassembly.

-5. Datagram transport protocols, like UDP, are susceptible to abusive behavior effecting denial of service attacks against nonparticipants.
+5. Datagram transport protocols, like UDP, are susceptible to abusive behavior effecting denial-of-service (DoS) attacks against nonparticipants.
 DTLS adds a return-routability check and DTLS 1.3 uses the TLS 1.3 HelloRetryRequest message (see {{dos}} for details).